gvwilson/thirdbit/src/fiction/santas/index.md

 A chill ran down his spine.
 The last time he had seen that picture it had been on the wall of Gran-Granna Tumbly's living room.
-Why did Shady Ann have a copy too?
+Why did the santa have a copy too?
 And why did she have a room full of exactly the parts she would need to make robot replacements for people?